 Robin's social interests have led him create several socially oriented businesses in Asia, such as x-Sandals, where outcast amputee lepers manufacture innovative sandals with interchangeable straps to make a decent living.

 His cat, @SatsugaiCat, has over 20,000 followers on Twitter.

-Gabriela Mafort, community media and response (Brazil)
+Gabriela Mafort, community engagement and the new Transmedia (Brazil)